Multi-Generational Travel Viewed as a Worthwhile Investment

 As boomers transition to grandparent-hood, they want to sustain close relationships with their grown children and foster close ties with their grandchildren.
 These modern grandparents view quality vacations with kids and grandkids as a purpose driven investment.
 Travel agents can reap the benefits of these large leisure groups and build extra business when the grandparents and families travel together.

-Honolulu - Oahu’s government hub is a cultural and historical showplace.
-This bustling metropolis is home to the 19th century ‘Iolani Palace, built by Hawaii’s last reigning monarch; Bishop Museum, the world’s foremost institution dedicated to Hawai‘i and Pacific island cultures, heritage, and natural history; and Honolulu Museum of Art, with its eclectic collections.
-Chinatown is the historic gateway for Asian immigrants, known for noodle shops, lei makers, and traditional markets, and, now, a hip arts district famous for First Friday Gallery Walks and trendy boutiques, bars, restaurants, and cafés.
-Mission Houses Museum, Hawaii Theater, and Hawaii State Art Museum are among Honolulu’s significant attractions.
+Honolulu - O‘ahu’s government hub is a cultural and historical showplace.
+This bustling metropolis is home to the 19th century ‘Iolani Palace, built by Hawai‘I’s last reigning monarch; Bishop Museum, the world’s foremost institution dedicated to Hawai‘i and Pacific island cultures, heritage, and natural history; and Honolulu Museum of Art, with its eclectic collections.
+Chinatown is the historic gateway for Asian immigrants, known for noodle shops, lei makers, and traditional markets, and a hip arts district famous for First Friday Gallery Walks and trendy boutiques, bars, restaurants, and cafés.
+Mission Houses Museum, Hawai‘i Theater, and Hawai‘i State Art Museum are among Honolulu’s significant attractions.

 The North Shore - Every winter, the world’s best surfers challenge themselves on epic waves at Banzai Pipeline, Waimea Bay, and Sunset Beach.
-Charming Haleiwa is a laid back town with restaurants, boutiques, galleries, and surf shops.
+Charming Hale‘iwa is a laid back town with restaurants, boutiques, galleries, and surf shops.
 Scenic and sacred Waimea Valley welcomes visitors to tour the grounds, swim and splash in the pool and waterfall, hike the forests, and enjoy a weekly Thursday farmers market.
 Golfers tee off at Turtle Bay Resort’s two championship courses and thrill seekers head skyward on glider rides at Dillingham Field.
-Locals lunch at the shrimp trucks lining the highway near Kahuku and cool off with shave ices in Haleiwa.
+Locals lunch at the shrimp trucks lining the highway near Kahuku and cool off with shave ices in Hale‘iwa.
 The rich culture and history of the Pacific region comes to life in recreated island villages and at enthralling shows at Polynesian Cultural Center.
 The new zipline tour, CLIMB Works Keana Farms, showcases the beauty, agriculture, history, and culture of Hawai‘i on seven side-by-side ziplines that soar over the breathtaking North Shore landscape.

 Multi-Generational Family Planning Tips